 • Pour in the broth and stir.
 Bring mixture to a boil while stirring and let simmer while stirring for about 2-3 minutes until thick.
 Remove from heat, allow to cool for about 2 minutes and stir in the diced tomatoes with green chiles and the sour cream.
 Stir to combine.
 Add the shredded chicken and stir until mixed.
 Set aside.

-• Pour the canola oil into a large skillet and heat over medium heat.
+• Pour the avocado oil into a large skillet and heat over medium heat.
 Once the oil is heated carefully lay the tortillas in the oil in batches.
 Cook until just lightly fried, they should be flexible still and not crispy.
 Remove from oil and place onto a plate lined with paper towels to catch the remaining oil.

 • Once all tortillas are cooked layer 6 tortillas on the bottom of the baking dish.
 Layer the tortillas to cover as much of the dish as possible.
 Top with half of the chicken mixture then one third of the cheese.
 Repeat by layering 6 more tortillas, the remaining half of the chicken mixture, and one third of the cheese.
 Top with the remaining tortillas and the rest of the cheese.